Barry Moore (American politician)

-Felix Barry Moore (born September 26, 1966) is an American politician serving as the U.S. representative for Alabama's 2nd congressional district since 2021.
-The district is based in the state capital, Montgomery, and stretches into the Wiregrass.
+Felix Barry Moore (born September 26, 1966) is an American politician serving as the U.S. representative for Alabama's 1st congressional district since 2025.
+It includes the entirety of Baldwin, Coffee, Covington, Dale, Escambia, Geneva, Henry, and Houston counties, as well as most of Mobile County.
+The largest city in the district is Mobile.
 He represented the 91st district in the Alabama House of Representatives from 2010 to 2018.

 Moore first ran for the U.S. Congress to represent Alabama's 2nd congressional district in 2018, challenging incumbent representative Martha Roby.
 He finished third in the Republican primary.
 After Roby's retirement in 2020, Moore launched a campaign for the open seat.
 He won the primary and defeated Democrat Phyllis Harvey-Hall in the general election.
+In 2024, following redistricting as a result of Allen v.
+Milligan, Moore was placed into Alabama's 1st congressional district and ran against fellow incumbent representative Jerry Carl in the Republican primary.
+Moore narrowly won the nomination in the new district, unseating Carl.

+On August 12, 2025, Moore announced he will not seek reelection to the House in 2026, and announced a campaign for the Senate to replace Tommy Tuberville, who is running for governor.

 Early life and education

-Moore was born on September 26, 1966.
+Moore was born in Coffee County, Alabama, on September 26, 1966.
 He grew up on a farm in Coffee County, and attended Enterprise State Community College.
 He later attended Auburn University, where he received a Bachelor of Science degree in agricultural science in 1992.
-While attending Auburn, Moore was enlisted in the Alabama National Guard.
+While attending Auburn, Moore enlisted in the Alabama National Guard.

 Early career

-In 1998, Moore founded Barry Moore Industries, a waste hauling company now known as Hopper-Moore Inc.
+In 1998, Moore founded Barry Moore Industries, a waste hauling company.

 Alabama House of Representatives

+Moore entered politics in 2010 at the urging of then-chair of the Alabama Republican Party Mike Hubbard.
 Moore was elected to the Alabama House of Representatives in 2010, defeating Democratic incumbent Terry Spicer.
-PACs controlled by Mike Hubbard contributed more than $150,000 to his campaign.

-Two months after Moore was elected to the State House, he and his wife were awarded a contract with the Alabama Department of Environmental Management (ADEM).
-Total payments from ADEM from 2011 through 2013 were $64,612.

-In April 2014, Moore was arrested for felony perjury and lying to authorities during a grand jury investigation into Hubbard, Moore's friend and mentor.
-In late 2014, Moore was acquitted of all charges.
+In April 2014, Moore was arrested for felony perjury and lying to authorities during a grand jury investigation into Hubbard.
+Moore was acquitted of all charges.